andor83/linda_cam/README.md

 # Linda_Cam

-A single-binary 4K RTSP camera viewer with embedded Vue UI, HLS live stream (NVENC-accelerated when a GPU is available, libx264 on CPU otherwise), manual snapshots, automatic YOLOv8 animal detection, and a 526-class bird species classifier.
+This is a single-binary 4K RTSP camera viewer for birds.
+It comes with an embedded Vue UI, HLS live stream (NVENC-accelerated when a GPU is available), manual snapshots, automatic YOLOv8 animal detection, and a 526-class bird species classifier.
+It can cross reference bird databases and use a third generic AI image analyzer (openAI compatable endpoint) to filter out bad photographs and rate image quality overall.

 ## Quick start (Docker)